LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 15 + Mettle miles per day along an established road.
 The speed is halved when traveling without a road.

-### Pushing the Pace

-slug: PUSHING-PACE

-ruleType: RULE\
-You can push the pace of march.
-Spend 1 stamina to travel 1 additional mile that day.

 ### Treacherous Terrain

 slug: TREACHEROUS-TERRAIN